-Ailish Cronin - Care, Care & Conservation in Costa Rica
+Ailish Cronin - Care, Tropical Dry Forest Conservation & Community in Costa Rica

 Whilst browsing the internet for something to do over the summer I came across the Projects Abroad website.
 Reflecting on my trip I can honestly say that I am extremely pleased to have chosen the 2 Week Special, a little taste of both worlds - conserving our precious environment one week and caring for people in need the next.

 Even as a child, I remember being acutely interested in travel and cultures, often immersing myself in my treasured encyclopedia and atlas.
 Volunteering had appealed to me for many years; however, before I discovered Projects Abroad, I thought it was restricted to the older and more mature.